renmaiv/renmaiv/README.md

 ## Hi there 👋

+That should’ve been a typical abandoned account — last time I posted something was 9 years ago!
+Life happened, but a lot might change soon.

+What are my interests or specialties?

+- SVG/GSAP
+- Smart UI microinteractions
+- Hypergraphs (HGNN), structured memory
+- Production-ready and hands-free tools

+The abandoned project I’m most proud of?

+A timeline of design culture snapshots and stories across countries — so you could compare, say, US vs. Taiwanese vs. Moroccan product design.
+It was called Limelapse.
+Who knows — maybe I’ll travel more and bring it back.

 <!--
 **renmaiv/renmaiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.